-- From Southbound Loop 360: - Option 1: Drivers will take the braided southbound exit ramp located just south of RM 2222.
-The exit ramp will lead to a connector road that will allow a right turn directly onto Courtyard Drive. - Option 2: Drivers will take the southbound exit ramp located just north of RM 2222.
-Drivers will use the proposed intersection bypass lane to access the connector road that will allow a right turn directly onto Courtyard Drive.
-Note, the above drawing shows Option 1.
-Option 2 includes an intersection bypass lane that makes possible the movement described above.
-Visit - Loop360Project.com to view the drawing for Option 2. - From Northbound Loop 360: Drivers will take the braided northbound exit ramp located north of Courtyard Drive and will use the DDI to U-turn.
+- From Southbound Loop 360: Drivers will take the new braided southbound exit ramp located just south of RM 2222.
+The exit ramp will lead to a connector road that will allow a right turn directly onto Courtyard Drive. - From Northbound Loop 360: Drivers will take the new braided northbound exit ramp located just north of the southern Courtyard Drive entrance, and will use the DDI to U-turn.
 They will stay on the connector road to reach westbound Courtyard Drive.